 Class 2 lasers are limited to a maximum output power of 1 milliwatt or one-thousandth of a watt (abbreviated to mW) and the beam must have a wavelength between 400 and 700 nm.
 A person receiving an eye exposure from a Class 2 laser beam, either accidentally or as a result of someone else’s deliberate action (misuse) will be protected from injury by their own natural aversion response.
 This is a natural involuntary response which causes the individual to blink and avert their head thereby terminating the eye exposure.
 Repeated, deliberate exposure to the laser beam may not be safe.
 Some laser pointers and barcode scanners are Class 2 laser products.

-Class 3R lasers are higher powered devices than Class 1 and Class 2 and may have a maximum output power of 5 mW or 5 times the AEL for a Class 1 product.
-The laser beams from these products exceed the maximum permissible exposure for accidental viewing and can potentially cause eye injuries, although the risk of injury in most cases is relatively low for short and unintentional exposure.
+Class 3R laser products are higher powered devices than Class 1 and Class 2 and may have a maximum output power of 5 mW or 5 times the AEL for a Class 1 laser product.
+The laser beams from these products exceed the MPE for accidental viewing and can potentially cause eye injuries, but practically the risk of injury in most cases is relatively low for short and unintentional exposure.
 The risk is limited because of natural aversion behaviour for exposure to bright light for the case of visible radiation and by the response to heating of the cornea for far infrared radiation.

 Class 3B lasers are not suitable for general use by consumers.

-Class 4 lasers have an output power greater than 500 mW (half a watt).
+Class 4 laser products have an output power greater than 500 mW (half a watt).
 There is no upper restriction on output power.
-Class 4 lasers are capable of causing injury to both the eye and skin from direct exposure and reflections also may be hazardous.
-Class 4 laser beams also present a fire hazard if sufficiently high output powers are used.
+Class 4 laser products are capable of causing injury to both the eye and skin from direct exposure and reflections also may be hazardous.
+Class 4 laser beams also present a fire hazard.
 Lasers used for many laser displays, laser surgery and cutting metals may be Class 4 products.

 Class 4 lasers are not suitable for use by consumers.